‘This Is Us’ Finale Photos: Get A Sneak Peek At Kate And Toby’s Wedding Weekend

 There are also photos of Kate’s unlikely new bestie, Madison, who is played by This Is Us creator Dan Fogelman’s wife, Caitlin Thompson.
 With all due respect to the Pearson brothers, the Ka-Toby decor has got to be either Beth or Madison’s idea.

-While there are no photos of Kate Pearson in her wedding gown, the promo for the episode, which you can see below, does show her in full bridal regalia as she walks down the aisle toward Toby.
+While there are no photos of Kate Pearson in her wedding gown, the promo for the episode (which you can see below) does show her in full bridal regalia as she walks down the aisle toward Toby.
 The promo also shows Kate’s late dad, Jack (Milo Ventimiglia), as a senior citizen 20 years after he passed away.

 Jack’s presence aside (a dream or a fantasy sequence will likely explain a gray-haired Jack’s cameo on his Katey-girl’s wedding day), the big question is, will this long overdue wedding actually take place in the This Is Us finale?
 Or will these Ka-Toby party favors become a painful reminder of a wedding that never was?